thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/alarm-rule/alarm_rule_schedule_format.md

 <ul>
 <li>
-<b>timezone:</b> this value is used to designate the timezone you are using.
+<b>timezone:</b> the name of the timezone.
 </li>
 <li>
-<b>daysOfWeek:</b> this value is used to designate the days in numerical representation (Monday - 1, Tuesday 2, etc.) on which the schedule will be active.
+<b>daysOfWeek:</b> days of the week (Monday = 1, Tuesday = 2, ..., Sunday = 7) when the schedule should be active.
 </li>
 <li>
-<b>startsOn:</b> this value is used to designate the timestamp in milliseconds, from which the schedule will be active for the designated days.
+<b>startsOn:</b> time of day in milliseconds from the start of the day (00:00) when the schedule becomes active on the selected days.
 </li>
 <li>
-<b>endsOn:</b> this value is used to designate the timestamp in milliseconds until which the schedule will be active for the specified days.
+<b>endsOn:</b> time of day in milliseconds from the start of the day (00:00) when the schedule stops being active on the selected days.
+If this value is not provided or equals 0, it defaults to the full day (24 hours in milliseconds).
 </li>
 </ul>

-When <b>startsOn</b> and <b>endsOn</b> equals 0 it's means that the schedule will be active the whole day.
+If both <b>startsOn</b> and <b>endsOn</b> are 0, the schedule is active for the entire day.

 #### Custom time schedule format

-An attribute with a dynamic value for a custom schedule format must have JSON in the following format:
+The argument value for a specific time schedule must be a JSON object in the following format (the `type` field is optional):

 ```javascript
 {